How to Choose the Best Mattress

 Ecosa is one of the most well-known and popular Australian mattress in a box products.
 As far as a budget mattress goes ($1,099 for queen), it comes with a range of incredible features, such as extra sizes (like long single and super king), and you can also fully customise the firmness level to suit your body and needs.
 It’s excellent value for money and overall a highly well-regarded and generally loved mattress-in-a-box bed.

-Read more about the Ecosa mattress here.
+Read our full Ecosa mattress review here.

 The Peacelily mattress is all-latex mattress that’s medium on one side and firm on the other.
 It’s made of 100% natural and organic materials.
 If you’re transitioning from a memory foam or an innerspring mattress, the Peacelily mattress will feel quite different — almost like you are floating on top of it.
 However, the Peacelily mattress is dense, supportive and distinctively buoyant.
 It’s also a great option for people who tend to sleep hot.
 And, with the queen mattress coming in at $1,299, it’s an excellent option for sleepers who want to pay a bit extra for the right mattress without breaking the bank.